 There are three cases where a company will be discharged from business tax:

 - An approved company under the Designated processing area (DPA);

 In order for an IBC to qualify for business tax exemption, it must provide supporting documents to demonstrate its tax residence in another country.
-However, further guide on documents, timeline and procedure for proving foreign tax residency are still under development.
+However, further guide on documents, timeline, and procedure for proving foreign tax residency is still under development.

-To conclude, all Belize IBCs will now be subject to business tax on turnover unless an IBC can provide proofs of its foreign tax residence and it must derive foreign sourced income from a PE in the source state.
+To conclude, all Belize IBCs will now be subject to business tax on turnover unless an IBC can provide proof of its foreign tax residence and it must derive foreign-sourced income from a PE in the source state.

-Should you have any question for tax liability of an IBC in Belize, please feel free to contact us via email@example.com.
+Should you have any questions about tax liability of an IBC in Belize, please feel free to contact us via firstname.lastname@example.org.

 For further information on Belize Tax Guide, you can find out more at Belize Economic Substance Requirements & Tax Guide [Infographic]